jhpark555/newdocu/docs/index.md

 3. SSL/TLS: mbed TLS
 -----------------------------------
+	├───mbedtls
+	│   ├───include
+	│   │   └───mbedtls
+	│   ├───library
+	│   └───port
-Transport Layer Security (TLS) and its predecessor, Secure Sockets Layer (SSL) are cryptographic protocols designed to provide secure communication over the computer network.
+>Transport Layer Security (TLS) and its predecessor, Secure Sockets Layer (SSL) are cryptographic protocols designed to provide secure communication over the computer network.
 TLS and SSL use X.509 certificates and asymmetric cryptography to authenticate secure data communication and to negotiate the process with a symmetric session key that ensure message confidentiality.

 [mbed TLS](https://tls.mbed.org) offers libraries including SSL/TLS cryptographic communication capabilities for (embedded) devices and applications that provide end-to-end communication protection to the upper layer application protocols such as web browsing, email, instant messaging and voice-over-IP (VoIP).